 Athlete (1) – I wouldn’t really advise this for any Warlock as the benefits are just too niche to be worth anything and there are better ways to round out an odd Dex.

 Actor (3) – A fun feat for a face character Warlock; allows you to progress your Charisma whilst picking up some nice RP abilities.
 This pairs very well with the Mask of Many Faces invocation.

-Charger (1) – There’s potentially some very niche builds and scenarios this would be helpful, the general advice is stay well clear of this one however.
+Charger (1) – There are potentially some very niche builds and scenarios this would be helpful, the general advice is to stay well clear of this one, however.

 Crossbow Expert (2) – This has some surprising value, as it prevents disadvantage on ranged spell attacks if you have a hostile within 5ft, a situation which can normally drastically hamper an Eldritch Blast build.
 If you’re a bladelock using a crossbow, this is needed to make more than one attack with the Thirsting Blade invocation.

-Dual Wielder (1) – There’s no really compelling cases to grab this on a single classed Warlock.
+Dual Wielder (1) – There are no really compelling cases to grab this on a single classed Warlock.

 Dungeon Delver (2) – Very niche; if you’re in a lot of dungeon environments then this is pretty great.